- See Also

 https://arxiv.org/abs/2304.11490

-: “Boosting Theory-of-Mind Performance in Large Language Models via Prompting”, Shima Rahimi Moghaddam, Christopher J. Honey -
+: “Boosting Theory-Of-Mind Performance in Large Language Models via Prompting”, Shima Rahimi Moghaddam, Christopher J. Honey -

 https://www.youtube.com/watch?v=Q-TJFyUoenc&t=2444s